 “It’s exciting,” she says.
 “I don’t remember feeling like that as an 11-year-old.
 I see a certain seriousness to these kids that hurts my heart a little bit because they live in a world where they do have to care more than we did.
 But they also have more power and more knowledge about what they consume and what they’re capable of.
 I don’t think it’s easy, but I’m so proud of them.”

 SUSAN GOLDBERG is a writer based in Thunder Bay, Ontario.
 Her writing has appeared in the New York Times, Ms., Toronto Life, Lilith, Today’s Parent, Full Grown People, and Stealing Time magazines, and several anthologies, including Chasing Rainbows: Exploring Gender-Fluid Parenting Practices.
 She is a regular contributor to several websites, including CBC Parents, and co-editor of the award-winning anthology And Baby Makes More: Known Donors, Queer Parents, and Our Unexpected Families.

-The Whole Family Happiness Project is a group of moms exploring our connection to our individual purpose, our family happiness, and the happiness of the world around us.
-Join us on Facebook.
+The Whole Family Happiness Project is a group of moms exploring our connection to individual purpose, our family happiness, and the happiness of the world around us.